 If you’d like to bring the calming effects of CBD to your scalp, two folks — Besito founder and CEO Maggie Connors and Strategist contributor Elisa Johnson — swear by this “potion” from Black-owned brand Frigg.
 “It relieves itchiness and soothes my head, which apparently I’ve been neglecting my whole life,” says Connors, who calls Frigg founder Kimberly Dillon nothing short of “a plant genius.”
 Johnson told us she applies “a few drops to my scalp and massages it in before putting on my silk Grace Eleyae cap to lock in the moisture.”
 The formula, she says, “is instantly soothing and leaves my scalp feeling less dry after each use.
 I have also noticed that it reduces itchiness and other scalp discomfort that I can often experience.”

-Pryor isn’t the only person who says CBD can be a great period-pain soother.
 When Strategist writer Jenna Milliner-Waddell asked experts about the best over-the-counter period-cramp remedies, several suggested checking out CBD.
 Devon Klauck, the lead nurse practitioner at women’s health clinic Tia, told Milliner-Waddel that her clinic’s resident acupuncturist often recommends Foria’s topical CBD salve to folks experiencing period — or lower back or abdomen — pain, because “you can put it anywhere.”

-After years of using both topical and ingestible CBD, Strategist writer Louis Cheslaw says he has found topicals to be more noticeably effective.
+After years of using both topical and ingestible CBD, former Strategist associate editor Louis Cheslaw says he has found topicals to be more noticeably effective.
 His favorite topical is WeedSport’s balm, which he’s “been using since last summer to soothe exercise-related aches and pains, especially on my calves.”
 The product, he says, is “extremely fast-acting, often restoring me to a throb-free existence within 15 minutes.”
 It has a green color that he notes “makes me feel like Shrek” after applying, but this temporary ogre-like state has not stopped him from using it in the slightest; in fact, Cheslaw says he’s now on his third tub.

 For a pain-relieving CBD topical that also “leaves you glowing,” cannabis educator Cynthia Villamizar suggests this cream from Dogwood Botanicals.
 It combines its cannabidiol with “rose, calendula flower, and shea butter” to create what she calls a most luxurious product.